Pesto Pasta Salad

 - Salt and pepper

-1 Cook pasta according to instructions on the package.
-Make sure the water is salted (at least a half teaspoon per quart).
+1 Cook the pasta: Cook pasta according to instructions on the package.
+Make sure the water is salted (one and a half teaspoons per quart).
 Remove pasta from heat and strain when pasta is cooked, but still firm (al dente).

 2 Toast pine nuts: While the pasta is cooking, toast the pine nuts in a small pan over medium-high heat.
 Keep an eye on them because pine nuts can go from lovely and toasty to acrid and burnt in seconds.